History of the FA Cup: Most goals

-The record for most goals in the FA Cup is owned by Kettering Town having scored 927 goals.
-That's nine more than Tottenham Hotspur after the latter beat Tamworth 3-0 on January 12.
-This season saw Kettering cause a big shock in the first round of the FA Cup with a 2-1 away win at League One Northampton Town but then lost 2-1 after extra time at home to League Two Doncaster Rovers in round two.
+The record for most goals in the FA Cup is owned by Kettering Town, having scored 927 goals.

+Preston North End scored 56 goals in eight games in 1887/88, including the highest match score of 26-0 versus Hyde.

 Winning streaks

 After winning the competition from 1884 to 1886, Blackburn Rovers became the second club to win three consecutive FA Cups and remain the only club still in existence to win "three in a row" to this day, as Wanderers, who achieved the feat 6 years earlier, were disbanded in 1883.

 Portsmouth hold the record for holding the FA Cup the longest, but only by virtue of the suspension of the competition for World War II.

 Undefeated streaks

 In 2013, Chelsea set a record of 29 FA Cup matches without defeat (excluding penalty shoot-outs).
 Their loss to Manchester City in the 2013 semi-finals was their first since a quarter-final loss to Barnsley in 2008.

 Arsenal are currently the holders of the most FA Cup trophies (14).